ericung/AnalysisOfFibonacci/README.md

 # Applications of Monomial Deciders

-This is part 2 of the article, "A Language Of Polynomials", with concrete some examples of how to use it.
+This is part 2 of the article, "A Language Of Polynomials", with concrete some examples of how to use it including constructing the one way function using the picking function.

 ## 1. Starting With A Theorem Of Infiniteness